Dental Treatment abroad – is it really THAT bad? – 5 Questions with Synergy Dental

 There are a range of dental treatments, usually cosmetic, offered abroad including: dental crowns, veneers, dental implants, teeth whitening, fillings, extractions and more.

-The reason for this is mostly because these treatments are not commonly offered on the NHS and usually need patients to undergo private treatment.
-This can be costlier in the UK as materials are expensive and of high quality and overheads in private practice is very high.
+The reason for this is mostly because these treatments are not commonly offered on the NHS.
+They usually need patients to undergo private treatment, which can be costlier in the UK.
+Materials are expensive and of high quality, and overheads in private practice are very high.

 If something goes wrong can it be fixed here?

 Generally, it can be a challenge to get dental treatment fixed in the UK due to personal liability of the dentist.
-If you had bad dental work abroad and expect a UK dentist to fix it, you may be in for a shock as dentists may opt out of meddling with extensive treatments from abroad in fear of litigation without complete history, notes and documentation.
+If you had bad dental work abroad and expect a UK dentist to fix it, you may be in for a shock.
+Dentists may opt out of meddling with extensive treatments from abroad in fear of litigation.
+Often, they lack complete history, notes and documentation.

-This may leave you in a situation where you may need to travel back to your initial practice abroad to fix dental treatment – leaving you more out of pocket and dependent on the integrity of the practice you chose to get your dental work completed at.
+This may leave you in a situation where you may need to travel back to your initial practice abroad to fix dental treatment.
+This leaves you more out of pocket and dependent on the integrity of the practice where you chose to get your dental work completed.

 Book your dental appointment with one of our dental practice.